Keksuccino/docs_fancymenu/docs/menu-backgrounds.md

 # Setting a Background

-In FancyMenu 3.9.0+, menu background customization happens directly from the layout editor context menu:
+Menu background customization is available from the layout editor context menu:

 1. Open the layout editor.
 2. Right-click the editor background.